zahraalqaisi/reading-notes/README.md

 # reading-notes

-this is my first repo
+hello everyone , my name is Zahra aiqaisi , i am 29 years old , i hold special education diploma ,i worked as a teacher for people with special needs for 5 years , i am glad to be one of the members of this scholarship because  its a great opportunity to meet new friends and learn new things                                                                                                                                  [my github link](https://github.com/zahraalqaisi) this is my first repo
 ## growth mindset
 growth mindset helps you to be more produtive and ceative